 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, when children see, hear or experience domestic abuse and its effects.

 The legislation does not define the line between 'harm' and 'significant harm'.
 Staff should give 'significant' its ordinary meaning (i.e. considerable, noteworthy or important).
 The child's particular characteristics also need to be taken into consideration.
 For example, a child left home alone at the age of 3 could be at risk of significant harm, whereas a child aged 13 years may be less likely so.
 The test will be subjective to the particular circumstances.